 On the contrary, you can purchase chemical tablets that are designed for purifying camping water.
 These purification tablets are available in most camping stores and don’t provide as much margin for error as using the chemical in a pure form.

-- Portable water treatment is effective against bacteria and Giardia lamblia
+- Portable water treatment tablets are effective against bacteria and Giardia lamblia, for trusted emergency water purification

 If you’re spending a while in the wilderness, distilling may be an appropriate way of purifying water.
 This method takes a while and is better for purifying larger quantities of water.
 This method is somewhat similar to boiling water, but it is a lot more thorough and requires additional equipment.